LERCAutomation/DataSearches-ArcPro-UserGuide/execute/execute.rst

 	The progress bar as the search is running

-When the search has finished the log file will be opened (:numref:`figLogFile`), if required, so that you can check the process has completed correctly, and the results will be added to the screen as discussed above.
+When the search has finished the log file will be opened (:numref:`figLogFile`), if required, so that you can check the process has completed correctly.
+The results will be added to the active map.

 .. _figLogFile: